ABC-79M

-The ABC-79M (4x4) (Romanian: amfibiu blindat pentru cercetare) armoured personnel carrier has been developed in Romania and uses some automotive components of the TAB-77 (8 × 8) armoured personnel carrier.
+The ABC-79M (4x4) (Romanian: amfibiu blindat pentru cercetare) armoured personnel carrier (APC) has been developed in Romania and uses some automotive components of the TAB-77 (8 × 8) APC.
 Although previously known as TABC-79 (transportorul blindat pentru cercetare), it is now known as the ABC-79M.

-The ABC-79M is a simplified version of the earlier TAB-77 8x8 armored personal carrier, which was itself a Romanian version of the BTR-70.
+The ABC-79M is a simplified version of the earlier TAB-77 8x8 armored personnel carrier, which was itself a Romanian version of the BTR-70.
 Both vehicles share several common components.

 The ABC-79M is fully amphibious, and is equipped with a single water-jet for propulsion.
-Other equipment includes infra-red night-vision equipment, winch with 50m of cable and capacity of 5,500 kilograms, and central tire pressure regulation.
+Other equipment includes infrared night-vision equipment, winch with 50m of cable and capacity of 5,500 kilograms, and central tire pressure regulation.
 It is also equipped with an engine preheater, to allow the engine to start in severe cold.